 Having completed postgraduate studies in psychiatric nursing and the necessary clinical work, you will earn a nurse practitioner’s certification through the ANCC.
 The board certification exam for a psychiatric NP covers the range of psychiatric nursing and tests for practice knowledge, including psychotherapy diagnosis and treatment, while following legal principles.
 The questions here are multiple-choice questions, just as with the NCLEX.

-Note that you can only be allowed to sit for the NP examination after completing all your coursework, as well as the required number of faculty-supervised hours of clinical practice.
+Note that you can only sit for the NP examination after completing all your coursework and the required number of faculty-supervised hours of clinical practice.